motiwari/motiwari.github.io/_posts/2019-05-20-build-a-blog-using-devlopr-jekyll.md

 ##### **Step 7** - Congrats - Your Site is Live

-You can visit your blog at [http://yourusername.github.io](http://yourusername.github.io)
+You can visit your projects at [http://yourusername.github.io](http://yourusername.github.io)